josbeir/cakephp-docs-md/docs/4/en/appendices/4-0-migration-guide.md

   in 5.0.0.
 You should use the authentication and authorization libs mentioned above instead.
 - `SecurityComponent` is deprecated.
-Instead use the `FormProtectionComponent` for form tampering protection and the [https-enforcer-middleware](#https-enforcer-middleware) for `requireSecure` feature.
+Instead use the `FormProtectionComponent` for form tampering protection and the [Https Enforcer Middleware](#https-enforcer-middleware) for `requireSecure` feature.

 ### Filesystem